At a government-run public middle school in Bangalore, the blackboard's cracking, the textbooks are tattered and most of the students are barefoot.

 The man told Venkat he was the son of a security guard.
 When the son was in the eighth grade, his father was earning less than a dollar a day.
 He was so hungry, he used to faint at school.
 Academically, he was scraping by.
 Then, the free lunch program started.

 "He told me, 'My attention span went up.
-My concentration went up,'" Venkat said.
+My concentration went up,'" Venkat says.
 So did the boy's grades.
 He went on to college and became an engineer.
 When the young man visited Venkat, he handed him an envelope.